Introduction

 content line 2

-The header consists of:
+The header consists of, in this fixed order:

 a |not block